Table of Contents

 Decimals

 Decimals are the numbers that have the whole numbers and the fractional part, separated by the decimal point.
 The decimal is denoted by “.”.
-The dot in between the whole number and fractional is called a decimal point.
+The dot in between the whole number and the fractional is called a decimal point.

 54.7